 - They look more realistic and add cosmetic value to your smile

 - They won’t leave a dark line near your gums even if you experience gum recession

 - They don’t contain any metal since they are bonded directly to your teeth

 - Some types of ceramic crowns like CEREC can be made in a single day

 Dr. Tostado places all-ceramic and porcelain-covered ceramic crowns, bridges, and implant restorations here at 5 Star Dental Group.

-If you need a porcelain crown, Dr. Tostado will start by trimming your tooth down into a solid base, removing the weak and decayed parts.
-He will then take an impression or digital scan of your tooth and then create your crown right here in our on-site dental lab.
-In some cases, we’ll mill your new crown with computer technology while you wait a few minutes.
+If you need a porcelain crown, Dr. Tostado will trim your tooth down into a solid base, removing the weak and decayed parts.
+He will then take an impression or digital scan of your tooth and create your crown in our on-site dental lab.
+Sometimes, we’ll mill your new crown with computer technology while you wait a few minutes.
 In other cases, depending on the type of crown you and Dr. Tostado decide to do, you’ll have a temporary crown to wear while you wait for your crown to be finished.
-Once your crown is ready, you’ll come in for a second appointment and he will let you try it on to see how it looks and feels.
+Once your crown is ready, you’ll come in for a second appointment, and he will let you try it on to see how it looks and feels.
 He’ll bond it permanently in place once you’re happy with it.